Abijeet/rhasspy-intent-handler/README.md

 > (_साथी_ - Hindi): Sidekick

-An HTTP intent handler for [Rhasspy](https://rhasspy.readthedocs.io/en/latest/) to emulate a personal assistant.
+An HTTP intent handler for [Rhasspy](https://rhasspy.readthedocs.io/en/latest/) built to emulate a personal assistant.

 - [What can it do?](#what-can-it-do)
 - [How does it work?](#how-does-it-work)